 Cash equivalents include highly liquid debt instruments purchased with a maturity date of three months or less.
-Cash equivalents include certain money market mutual funds that allow checks to be written from that fund.

-During fiscal years 2017 and 2016, the Authority maintained five non-interest-bearing checking accounts.
-The checking accounts were fully collateralized as of June 30, 2017 and 2016.
+During fiscal year 2018, the Authority's five checking accounts were changed from non-interest bearing to interest-bearing accounts.
+The checking accounts were fully collateralized as of June 30, 2018 and 2017.